SekharPatel/S2E/readme.md

 You can easily customize the tools available in S2E by editing the JSON files in the `S2E/config/` directory:
 -   `tools.json`: Define the command structure for each tool.
--   `intensity.json`: Define which tools and options run for `low`, `medium`, and `high` intensity scans.
+-   `playbook.json`: Define the sequence of tasks and how they interact.
--   `follow-up.json`: Define the actions available in the Nmap analysis tab.
+-   `follow-up.json`: Define the actions available in the Nmap analysis tab